 No, longer can a fund manager outperform the benchmark by picking large portions of his portfolio from outside the fund’s stated category.

-We are also entering into era of shrinking alpha.
-As economy develops, security markets become more efficient.
-Participation of large number of skilled professionals leads to closing of the gap between price and value.
+We are also entering into the era of shrinking alpha.
+As the economy develops, security markets become more efficient.
+The participation of a large number of skilled professionals leads to the closing of the gap between price and value.

-In mid and small cap on 5Y and 10Y period, 16.67% & 41% have underperformed the benchmark.
-Though 5Y record looks quite good, 10Y performance is far from impressive.
-Even here just 70% funds survived over 10Y period.
-Rest were either merged or liquidated.
+In the mid and small cap on 5Y and 10Y period, 16.67% & 41% have underperformed the benchmark.
+Though the 5Y record looks quite good, 10Y performance is far from impressive.
+Even here just 70% of funds survived over the 10Y period.
+The rest were either merged or liquidated.

-So how does an investor have faith investing into actively managed mutual funds when the probability of beating the benchmark has come down to just 50:50?
+So how does an investor have faith investing in actively managed mutual funds when the probability of beating the benchmark has come down to just 50:50?

 So should one move to Passive Index Funds which simply tracks the benchmark performance?
 Probably this may make sense in the near future and even more sense in the medium/long term.